Common Types of Pedestrian Accidents in FloridaTrusted Content

 Slips and Falls

-Many slip and fall accidents occur when pedestrians fall due to potholes, uneven sidewalks and other hazardous conditions that are permitted on walkways.
+Many slip and fall accidents in Florida occur when pedestrians fall due to potholes, uneven sidewalks and other hazardous conditions that are permitted on walkways.
 Other individuals may sustain injuries when they fall due to cracks or broken steps.

 When a property owner does not provide adequate lighting or maintenance for public areas, pedestrians may be seriously injured in a slip and fall accident.